pffelix/Inertial-Acoustic-SLAM/Readme.md

 4. The Visual Studio Export settings have to be adapted to link to the correct Extra Library Search Paths in the repository.
 5. The ViconDataStreamSDK_C.dll and boost_thread-vc90-mt-1_48.dll has to be copied from "src\juce\src\AugmentedAudioRenderer\Source\Vicon" to the build folder.

 It is in particular required to install the Intel MKL library fast FFT calculation on Windows and then link the installation path.
 The version 2019.5.281 is used which can be acquired via NuGet.
+Also it is required to have an Asio Driver installed e.g. https://www.asio4all.org/.

 ### Program structure:
 After pressing the start button in the GUI following function blocks are run: